jezzsantos/saastack/docs/design-principles/0010-rest-api.md

 > HTTP Status codes explained here: [HTTP Status Codes](http://en.wikipedia.org/wiki/Http_error_codes)

+For example, callers should expect appropriate response bodies for the following endpoints:

+* `GET /cars/car1` should return a representation of the  `car` in a `200 - OK` response
+* `GET /cars` should return a representation of all the `cars` (and `metadata`)  in a `200 - OK` response
+* `PUT /cars/car1` should return a modified representation of the `car` in a `202 - Accepted` response
+* `PATCH /cars/car1` should return a modified representation of the `car` in a `202 - Accepted` response
+* `POST /cars` should return the created representation of the `car` in a `201 - Created` response
+* `DELETE /cars` should return no content in a `204 - NoContent` response

+> Note: In distributed systems, the resource representation in the response may not include fully consistent values due to downstream asynchronous processes.
+Consistency may be eventual, and up-to-date resources may need to be fetched later.

-### Errors
+#### Errors

 We report errors as HTTP status codes `4XX` and `5XX`).

 These are the common HTTP status codes for errors:

 * `400 - BadRequest` (the request is incorrectly formatted)
   * Validation failed
   * A required input is missing or invalid at the time
   * The request is not allowed at this time because the resource/context is not in a required state - (i.e. business rule violation).
 * `401 - NotAuthorized` (the user has not authenticated when authentication is required)
   * No access_token provided for a secure call
   * The access_token expired or is invalid
 * `402 - PaymentRequired` (the user is using a feature that has not been paid for)
-    * The caller is using a feature associated to a billing plan that the user does not have
+  * The caller is using a feature associated to a subscription plan that the user does not have
 * `403 - Forbidden` (the user may be authenticated, but they are not authorized to this specific resource at this time)
   * The caller is not in the required role
   * [May decide to throw 404 instead to obscure reason from hacker]
 * `404 - NotFound` (a resource does not exist)
   * The resource does not exist
   * [May decide to throw 404 instead of a 403 if the caller is not allowed access to this resource to obscure the resource rather than admit it exists but the authenticated user does not have access to it]
 * `405 - MethodNotAllowed` (Verb/API cannot be called at this time)
   * i.e. It is invalid to call it for this resource at this time.
   * i.e. It no longer exists for this resource at this time, or it never existed for this resource (not implemented yet).
 * `409 - Conflict` (conflict with the current state of the target resource)
   * Resource already exists
 * `500 - InternalServerError` (something bad happened in our code that we did not expect, and did not handle in the code)
   * Unhandled/Unexpected exception (not covered above)

 > HTTP Status codes are explained in detail here: [HTTP Status Codes](http://en.wikipedia.org/wiki/Http_error_codes)